i-am-mani/next13-experimental-i18n/README.md

+> This is a prototype for implementing I18n/localization in Next13, implements features such as: Default locale routing, string interpolation, pluralization, type-safe and autocompletion of the labels and namespaces, country tag based overriding of labels.
+>
+> Its heavily inspired from `next-translate` library and follows the example on next-13 official docs on internationalization.

 ### Implementation

 In Next-13 all components in app directory are RSC by default, which means they can read translations files directly, we use this ability to read required translations labels given variables `pathname` and `locale`.
 We map `pathname` to an array of `namespaces`, for the ease of maintaining translation files, eg. `/feature-1` might need namespaces `common + feature-1`.